 Brighter product photos generally stand out more and look more inviting to customers so be sure to see if increasing this setting improves the overall look of your photos.

 Editing takes practice and the more you practice, the better you’ll get.
 It’s much easier to edit a good product photo than a bad product photo.
-It’s why it’s worth your time to learn how to get a good product photo to start with so when it’s time to edit it, you don’t have to make many adjustments to make it look great.
+It’s why it’s worth your time to learn how to get a good product photo so when it’s time to edit it, you don’t have to make many adjustments to make it look even better.

 Do you edit your product photos before listing your products online?
 Leave me a comment and let me know!